-- B. The cost of materials used, labor or service cost, interest, losses, all costs of - transportation to the seller, all taxes imposed on the seller, and any other expense - of the seller; - 21 C. Charges by the seller for any services necessary to complete the sale, other than - delivery and installation charges; - Delivery charges; - 24 E. Installation charges; - 25 F. The value of exempt personal property given to the purchaser where taxable and - 26 exempt personal property have been bundled together and sold by the seller as a - single product or piece of merchandise; and - 28 G. Credit for any trade-in, as determined by state law.

-- 1 States may exclude from "sales price" the amounts received for charges included in paragraphs - 2 (C) through (G) above, if they are separately stated on the invoice, billing, or similar document - 3 given to the purchaser. - 4 "Sales price" shall not include: - 5 A. Discounts, including cash, term, or coupons that are not reimbursed by a third - 6 party that are allowed by a seller and taken by a purchaser on a sale; - 7 B. Interest, financing, and carrying charges from credit extended on the sale of - 8 personal property or services, if the amount is separately stated on the invoice, - bill of sale or similar document given to the purchaser; and - 10 C. Any taxes legally imposed directly on the consumer that are separately stated on - the invoice, bill of sale or similar document given to the purchaser.
+- 1 C. Charges by the seller for any services necessary to complete the sale, other than 2 delivery and installation charges; - 3 D. Delivery charges; - 4 E. Installation charges; - F. The value of exempt personal property given to the purchaser where taxable and exempt personal property have been bundled together and sold by the seller as a - 7 single product or piece of merchandise; and - 8 G. Credit for any trade-in, as determined by state law. - 9 States may exclude from "sales price" the amounts received for charges included in paragraphs - (C) through (G) above, if they are separately stated on the invoice, billing, or similar document - given to the purchaser. - "Sales price" shall not include: - A. Discounts, including cash, term, or coupons that are not reimbursed by a third party that are allowed by a seller and taken by a purchaser on a sale; - B. Interest, financing, and carrying charges from credit extended on the sale of personal property or services, if the amount is separately stated on the invoice, - bill of sale or similar document given to the purchaser; and - C. Any taxes legally imposed directly on the consumer that are separately stated on the invoice, bill of sale or similar document given to the purchaser.

-- "Sales price" (Effective on and after January 1, 2008) applies to the measure subject to sales - tax and means the total amount of consideration, including cash, credit, property, and services, - for which personal property or services are sold, leased, or rented, valued in money, whether - received in money or otherwise, without any deduction for the following: - 17 A. The seller's cost of the property sold; - 18 B. The cost of materials used, labor or service cost, interest, losses, all costs of - transportation to the seller, all taxes imposed on the seller, and any other expense - of the seller; - 21 C. Charges by the seller for any services necessary to complete the sale, other than - 22 delivery and installation charges; - Delivery charges; - 24 E. Installation charges; and - 25 F. Credit for any trade-in, as determined by state law. - States may exclude from "sales price" the amounts received for charges included in paragraphs - 27 (C) through (F) above, if they are separately stated on the invoice, billing, or similar document
+- "Sales price" (Effective on and after January 1, 2008) applies to the measure subject to sales - 22 tax and means the total amount of consideration, including cash, credit, property, and services, - for which personal property or services are sold, leased, or rented, valued in money, whether - received in money or otherwise, without any deduction for the following: - 25 A. The seller's cost of the property sold; - B. The cost of materials used, labor or service cost, interest, losses, all costs of - transportation to the seller, all taxes imposed on the seller, and any other expense - of the seller;

-- given to the purchaser.
-States may exclude from (C) above, "telecommunications nonrecurring" - 2 charges if they are separately stated on the invoice, billing, or similar documents.
-A state doing - 3 so must define "telecommunications nonrecurring charges" as follows:
+- 1 C. Charges by the seller for any services necessary to complete the sale, other than - 2 delivery and installation charges; - 3 D. Delivery charges; - 4 E. Installation charges; and - 5 F. Credit for any trade-in, as determined by state law. - 6 States may exclude from "sales price" the amounts received for charges included in paragraphs - 7 (C) through (F) above, if they are separately stated on the invoice, billing, or similar document - 8 given to the purchaser.
+States may exclude from (C) above, "telecommunications nonrecurring" - 9 charges if they are separately stated on the invoice, billing, or similar documents.
+A state doing - so must define "telecommunications nonrecurring charges" as follows:

-- 5 "Telecommunications nonrecurring charges" means an amount billed for the installation, - 6 connection, change or initiation of "telecommunications service" received by the customer.
+- "Telecommunications nonrecurring charges" means an amount billed for the installation, - connection, change or initiation of "telecommunications service" received by the customer.

-- 8 "Sales price" shall not include: - 9 A. Discounts, including cash, term, or coupons that are not reimbursed by a third party that are allowed by a seller and taken by a purchaser on a sale; - B. Interest, financing, and carrying charges from credit extended on the sale of personal property or services, if the amount is separately stated on the invoice, bill of sale or similar document given to the purchaser; and - 14 C. Any taxes legally imposed directly on the consumer that are separately stated on the invoice, bill of sale or similar document given to the purchaser.
+- "Sales price" shall not include: - 16 C. Discounts, including cash, term, or coupons that are not reimbursed by a third - party that are allowed by a seller and taken by a purchaser on a sale; - 18 D. Interest, financing, and carrying charges from credit extended on the sale of - 19 personal property or services, if the amount is separately stated on the invoice, - bill of sale or similar document given to the purchaser; and - 21 E. Any taxes legally imposed directly on the consumer that are separately stated on - 22 the invoice, bill of sale or similar document given to the purchaser.